-Distance learning options are more popular than ever, and now with over 80% of state boards* accepting online learning for relicensure the convenience factor of web-based courses is undeniable.
+Distance learning options are more popular than ever.
+With over 80% of state boards* accepting online learning for relicensure, the convenience factor of web-based courses is undeniable.
 Please visit the PalmerOnline page for a list of courses, technical requirements, and course access. *Approvals vary per state board.
 Boards may limit the number of online hours licensees may earn toward license renewal.

 Post-graduate options lead to certification or diplomate status in a given specialty area.
-Certificate programs are typically 100-120 hours, and diplomate programs consist of 320-360 hours.
+Certificate programs are typically 100-120 hours, and diplomate programs consist of 300-360 hours.
 After completion learners earn examination eligibility through the specific specialty examination body.

 Alumni and friends of Palmer College are welcomed back annually for Homecoming events at each of the Palmer campuses.
 Please visit the Homecoming section of the website to preview upcoming events.
 Chiropractic continuing education credits are offered at each location.